sobri909/LocoKit/README.md

 ## Try the Demo App

 - To run the ArcKit Demo App:
-  1. Download or clone the repository
+  1. Download or clone this repository
   1. Run `pod install` in the project folder
   2. In Xcode, change the project's "Team" to match your Apple Developer Account
   3. Build and run!